yorzi/discourse_docs/administrators/essentials/configure-your-domain-name-for-hosted-discourse.md

 1. Enter `hosted-vh1.discourse.org` into the IP Address/URL column for both @ and www as a CNAME
 1. Click **Save Changes.**

-(this page was [adapted from Fastly](https://docs.fastly.com/guides/getting-started/cname-instructions-for-most-providers) with permission.)

 ### Google Domains